leonbts/lab-dataframe-calculation-and-transformation/README.md

 ## Deliverables

-* `challenge-1.ipynb`, `challenge-2.ipynb` and `challenge-3.ipynb` are **mandatory challenges** that you must submit and will help you acquire the basics of dataframe calculation and transformation.
+- Downloaded notebook with your responses to each of the exercises.

 ## Submission

-Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+- Upon completion, add your deliverables to git.
+- Then commit git and push your branch to the remote.
+- Make a pull request and paste the PR link in the submission field in the Student Portal.

 ## Resources